mtak-/rust-on-mobile/examples/ios/example01.md

 ).
 It's weird, _very weird_, that this is UB given that there's neither hide nor hair of `unsafe`, but... meh?
 The helper function `stop_unwind` is used to catch any panic, and convert that into a hard `process::abort()`.

 ### app-bin
 This project is just to enable `cargo run -p app-bin` to work from the command line.
 It's a convenience so that we don't have to keep switching between IDEs (vscode/xcode).
-It will not (easily) work on iOS; moreover, it's much quicker to iterate on the the OSX than on iOS.
+It will not (easily) work on iOS; moreover, it's much quicker to iterate on OSX than on iOS.

 ```sh
 $ cargo new --bin app-bin
 ```

-Add app-lib as a dependency.
+Add it to the workspace and then add app-lib as a dependency.
 ```toml
 [dependencies.app-lib]
 path = "../app-lib"